nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Create a class method for registering new types of groups, by name.
-That name will be used as part of the grouper element's class name.
  * Create a class method for inserting open/close grouper pairs.
 Use classes to distinguish group types, and ids to distinguish open vs. close.
 Give every matching pair of groupers a unique number at insertion